vapreace/devops-23-24-JPE-PSM-1231832/CA1/README.md

 # CA1: Version Control with Git: Technical Report

+**Author:** Inês Lemos
+**Date:** 08/03/2024
+**Discipline:** DevOps
+**Course:** SWitCH DEV
+**Institution:** Instituto Superior de Engenharia/Instituto Politécnico do Porto

 ## Introduction
-This report details the "Version Control with Git" assignment for our DevOps course.
-The assignment is divided into two parts: first, using basic version control without branches, and second, implementing branching for new features and bug fixes.
-I also explore an alternative to Git, Subversion (SVN), comparing its features and potential application to this assignment's goals.
+This report details the "Version Control with Git" assignment for the DevOps discipline.
+The assignment is divided into two parts: `Part 1`, using basic version control without branches, and `Part 2`, implementing branching for new features and bug fixes.
+The outcomes of this project are detailed in the `Final Results` section, which visually demonstrates the evolved state of the application post the integration of all new functionalities.
+I also explore an `Alternative Solution` to Git, Subversion (SVN), comparing its features and potential application to this assignment's goals.

 ## Environment Setup
 To begin, I used the previously created repository.
 The project is based on a Tutorial React.js and Spring Data REST application, which I placed in a designated folder for this assignment, named `CA1`.